Pig (card game): History

-Pig is first recorded in 1911 where it is called "a rather noisy game" in which the first player to collect a quartet (four of a kind) laid their cards down "either quietly or violently, as he may choose" and the last one to put cards down became "Pig".
-The number of rounds was agreed in advance and the player who came last the fewest number of times was the winner or "Big Pig."
+Frey thus sees pig as a "modern simplification" of vive l'amour, its name being simply a "bowdlerism" of the earlier game.
+Pig is first recorded in 1911 where it is called "a rather noisy game" in which the first player to collect a quartet (four of a kind) laid their cards down "either quietly or violently, as he may choose" and the last one to put cards down became "pig".
+The number of rounds was agreed in advance and the player who came last the fewest number of times was the winner or "big pig."